sharmajidotdev/cycle_trip_planner_agent_project/README.md

 - Example prompts: `docs/example-prompts.md`

 ### If We Had More Time
-- Add tests around each tool (including mocked APIs) to lock behavior and validate schemas.
+- Add tests to lock behavior and validate schemas ( Currently the tests are AI generated and not verified thoroughly ).
 - Swap mocked tools to live, real-time providers where available.
 - Move conversation memory to a shared store like Redis for multi-process workers.
 - Offer an SSE streaming variant of the `/chat` API for incremental responses.